uwescience/myria-docs/myriaX.markdown

     ...
     Waiting for the master to be up...

-If everything was okay, it will start the workers:
+If everything is okay, it will start the workers:

 	starting workers
 	2 = localhost